pytorch/rfcs/PyTorch-Sparse-Roadmap.md

-For context, the internal representation of PyTorch sparse tensors uses [*COO* (*coordinate*) format](https://en.wikipedia.org/wiki/Sparse_matrix#Coordinate_list_(COO)), i.e., using a rank 1 `FloatTensor` of length `nnz` for the non-zero values and a `nnz x d` `IntTensor` to store the positions of those entries in a sparse tensor of rank `d`:
+For context, the internal representation of PyTorch sparse tensors uses [*COO* (*coordinate*) format](https://en.wikipedia.org/wiki/Sparse_matrix#Coordinate_list_(COO)), i.e., using a rank 1 `FloatTensor` of length `nnz` for the non-zero values and a `d x nnz` `IntTensor` to store the positions of those entries from a sparse tensor of rank `d`:

 ```{python}